Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Downstream markets and monopoly regulation

 The intuition for the first part is as follows.
-When the Baron-Myerson-with-quantity-floor mechanism is robustly optimal, both regulations induce the monopolist to supply the same output at low costs.
-For high costs, however, the output under the optimal price regulation can exceed that under the optimal quantity regulation.
-This occurs because the price is capped at $\overline{\theta}$, leading the monopolist to supply $D^{\star}(\overline{\theta})$ under the conjectured demand, which exceeds ${\rm {q}_{\ell}}$, the quantity supplied under the optimal quantity regulation, when $D^{\star}(\overline{\theta})>\underline{D}(\overline{\theta})$.
-This oversupply increases the distance from $D^{\star}(z^{\star}(\theta))$, the Bayesian optimal quantity under the conjectured model $(D^{\star},\overline{\theta})$, reducing welfare relative to quantity regulation (see Panel A of Figure \ref{fig:comp_reg}).
+When the Baron-Myerson-with-quantity-floor mechanism is robustly optimal, both regulations induce the same volume of trade at low costs under the conjectured model.
+For high costs, however, the output traded under the optimal price regulation can exceed that under the optimal quantity regulation.
+This occurs because the price is capped at $\overline{\theta}$, leading the seller to supply $D^{\star}(\overline{\theta})$ under the conjectured demand, which exceeds ${\rm {q}_{\ell}}$, the quantity supplied under the optimal quantity regulation, when $D^{\star}(\overline{\theta})>\underline{D}(\overline{\theta})={\rm q}_{\ell}$.
+This oversupply increases the distance from $D^{\star}(z^{\star}(\theta))$, the Bayesian optimal quantity under the conjectured model $(D^{\star},F^{\star})$, reducing welfare relative to quantity regulation (see Panel A of Figure \ref{fig:comp_reg}).

-For the second part, when the Baron-Myerson-with-quantity-floor is not robustly optimal, quantity regulation requires downward adjustments in output for intermediate costs to avoid over-procurement under low realized demand.
+For the second part, when the Baron-Myerson-with-quantity-floor mechanism is not robustly optimal, quantity regulation requires downward adjustments in output for intermediate costs to avoid excessive trading under low realized demand (see Proposition \ref{prop:robust-quantity-mechanism-general}).
 These adjustments reduce welfare under the conjectured model.
-Price regulation, by contrast, automatically adjusts output in response to realized demand, avoiding this cost.
-Provided the price cap ${\rm p}=\overline{\theta}$ does not induce over-procurement for high costs---which is the case when $\underline{D}(\overline{\theta})=D^{\star}(\overline{\theta})$---price regulation strictly dominates.
+Price regulation, by contrast, automatically protects the regulator by adjusting output to the realized demand, sparing the designer from the need to reduce trade for intermediate-cost sellers, thus avoiding the welfare reduction.
+Provided the price cap ${\rm p}=\overline{\theta}$ does not induce over-procurement for high costs---which is the case when $D^{\star}(\overline{\theta})-\underline{D}(\overline{\theta})$ is small---price regulation strictly dominates.

-The following is an implication of the previous results and can be seen directly by combining Propositions \ref{prop:BM-floor} and \ref{prop:robustly-optimal-price-mechanism}.
+The following is an implication of the previous results and can be seen directly by combining Corollary \ref{cor:onlycost} and Proposition \ref{prop:robustly-optimal-price-mechanism}.

-\begin{corollary}[equivalence in the absence of demand uncertainty] If the regulator faces no demand uncertainty, price and quantity regulations are equivalent. \end{corollary}
+\begin{corollary}[equivalence in the absence of downward demand uncertainty] If the regulator faces no downward demand uncertainty (i.e., $\underline{D}=D^{\star}$), price and quantity regulations are equivalent. \end{corollary}

-Without uncertainty, it does not matter whether the regulator achieves the desired output by fixing a price or specifying a quantity.
-More interestingly, combining Propositions \ref{prop:BM-floor} and \ref{prop:comp_reg}, one can show the following:
+In the absence of downward demand uncertainty, it does not matter whether the designer induces the desired output (under the conjectured model $(D^{\star},F^{\star})$) by fixing the price or specifying the quantity.